-- When your production process contains redundancies;
+3) when your production process contains redundancies

-While this can be true, as it is likely a waste of money, I think we also need to include the opposite into this waste category and say that using inappropriate and/or outdated tools can result in a considerable waste of time.
+While this can be true as it is likely a waste of money, I think we also need to include the opposite into this waste category and say that using inappropriate and/or outdated tools can result in a considerable waste of time.
 Buying a hammer to crack a nut will not result in a waste of time, but trying to hammer a nail into a plank with a nut-cracker is likely to take a while.
 You can buy your secretary an expensive scientific calculator for just doing standard operations.
-It won’t be any faster to do the four basic calculations than it would with a simple calculator, it only costs you more money than would have been necessary.
+It won’t be any faster to do the four basic calculations than it would with a simple calculator, it only cost you more money than would have been necessary.
 But saving money by not buying her any calculator will result in a waste of time whenever she has to do some calculation manually on a piece of paper.

 Defects are definitely the worst waste a company can have.
-All the costs of raw materials and processing have already been incurred, and then the product can’t be sold.
-Either the product needs to be reworked (over-processing) eating up the benefit margin in the best case, or it needs to be scrapped, making you literally lose money in the first step and causing additional costs when it starts to pile up as inventory.
-It’s relatively easy to avoid defects when your suppliers provide you with only top quality parts, and you just assemble those into a finished product.
+All the cost of raw material and processing has already occurred and then the product can’t be sold.
+Either the product needs to be reworked (over-processing) eating up the benefit margin in the best case, or it needs to be scrapped, making you literally losing money in a first step and causing additional cost when it starts to pile up as inventory.
+It’s relatively easy to avoid defects when your suppliers provide you with only first quality parts and you just assemble those to a finished product.
 It’s a bit different if you really produce the parts.
-Just ask some suppliers of large car manufacturers whether they have defects in their production or not.
+Just ask some suppliers of the large car manufacturers whether they have defects in their production or not.
 Eliminating defects has a technical and a human aspect.
 Technically, the right tools in good condition need to be used and taken care of properly.
 The human aspect and impact on quality or defects is often underestimated.
-We will look at this in a bit more detail in the last article of this series.
+(See my article “The Challenge called Human Being).

-Inventory is either capital standing still, in the case of raw materials that do not get processed (transformed into sellable product), or an already occurred cost costing further more in case of defective product piling up.
+Inventory is either capital standing still in case of raw material that does not get processed (transformed into sellable product), or an already occurred cost costing further more in case of defective product piling up.
 Note that raw material can become unusable (defective) over time and tacitly move to the second category.
 Unless you’re doing business in the wine or liquor industry, get rid of inventory.
 Neither raw materials nor finished products and for sure not defective products will gain in value over time.
 The earlier you dispose of them the better.
-Inventory is like a cancer growing slowly and finally getting out of control if not taken care of.
-If you already have a lot of inventory, the first thing to do is to eliminate it.
-The second is not to let it grow again.
-Design and designate a clear zone or warehouse of a very specific size according to what you think is reasonable for your business for inventory, and then strictly stick to this.
-If the space is full, there must be some old or obsolete materials or products pushed out before new materials or product can be taken in.
+Inventory is like a cancer growing slowly and finally getting out of control if not taken care of seriously.
+If you already have a lot of inventory, the first thing to do is to eliminate it and the second is to not let it grow again.
+Design and designate a clear zone/warehouse of a very specific size according to what you think is reasonable for your business for inventory and then strictly stick to this.
+If the space is full, there must be some old or obsolete materials or products pushed out before new materials/product can be taken in.
 This sounds simple, but it might be very challenging because business owners often see the money they spent to buy the raw material or the value of the finished product that they are now asked to dispose of.
 But if you let the inventory-cancer grow, it will suffocate your operation process, it simply stands in the way of efficient operation, and finally of your business.